kimimumemo/nanem/README.md

 Voila, you can grow your own plant!

 # Scan <a name="scan"></a>
-There are 4 classfication in nanem, which are
+There are currently 4 classfication in nanem, which are

 Alluvial <a name="alluvial"></a>